Scott Marchant worked in partnership with Visit Idaho to create this Travel Tip.

 GETTING THERE: From I-90 near Coeur d’Alene (Exit 11), drive east about 50 miles to Exit 61 for Wallace.
 Turn right on North Frontage Road and make an immediate left on Front Street.
 Continue just 0.1 mile, passing the Wallace Inn, and turn right on 2nd Street.
 Continue less than a half-mile and turn right on Bank Street.
 Follow Bank Street (it turns into King Street) for 1.0 mile to the signed trailhead on the left.

 Scott Marchant is a Boise-based guidebook author and landscape photographer.
-He currently has five hiking guidebooks in print, including his most recent release—Best Easy Hikes Greater Boise.
+He currently has multiple hiking guidebooks in print, including —Best Easy Hikes Greater Boise.
 Scott also produces an annual Idaho calendar, Idaho puzzles and other products.
 Visit hikingidaho.com for more information.

 Published on July 2, 2020